Lead vs manager: Curious about these roles? Look no further. A side-by-side comparison highlighting differences, similarities, career paths, and more.

 Roles and Responsibilities

 Leads typically have a narrower scope of responsibility, focusing on the day-to-day management of their team.
-Their responsibilities may include assigning tasks, monitoring progress, conducting performance evaluations, and providing guidance to individual team members.
+Their responsibilities may include assigning tasks, monitoring progress, and providing guidance to individual team members.
 Leads collaborate with other leads and managers to ensure successful project execution.
+Leads often provide valuable input on team members’ performance, while formal evaluations are usually handled by managers.

 Managers have a more comprehensive set of responsibilities.
 They oversee multiple teams, ensuring that each one is aligned with the organization's strategic goals.
 Managers deal with various operational aspects, such as budgeting, resource allocation, and risk management.
 They also handle performance evaluations, career development, and resolving conflicts within the team.